BitesizedLion/TidalRPC/README.md

 ![](https://user-images.githubusercontent.com/42980888/212440251-2c1ffe55-b132-4966-8327-88e86f46d8f5.png)
 ![](https://user-images.githubusercontent.com/42980888/212440257-ef827b46-06bf-44de-a165-024fa9b992b9.png)

-TidalRPC is a program that uses Tidal's SteelSeries integration to display Discord Rich Presence (RPC).
+TidalRPC is a program that uses Tidal's SteelSeries integration to display Discord Rich Presence (RPC), further explanation can be found further down.

 The way it works is, it runs a web server on port 3650 (by default) which Tidal sends all track information to.